wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 This change will start to show up in Studio as a warning, which will also fail Spectral CLI and trigger a failed build in any Continuous Integration running it too.

-Doing this at the right time for the right reason is a powerful tool to communicate change across large organizations, but using this too heavy handedly can be a problem.
+Doing this at the right time for the right reason is a powerful tool to communicate change across large organizations, but using this too heavy-handedly can be a problem.

 If there are any problems (like hotfixes cannot go out because of CI failures) then anyone can disable rules for specific resources using a feature we call [Exceptions](https://meta.stoplight.io/docs/spectral/docs/guides/6-exceptions.md):